MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-12-23-mike-keneally-andy-west.markdown

 AW: Yeah.
 {: .interviewer }

 MK: You know I definitely have.
-I got involved with the [School of Rock](https://en.wikipedia.org/wiki/School_of_Rock) in 2007 and that was my attempt for a year at doing precisely that, holding down a day job.
-And it just became un-unworkable because by the end of that year, [Dethklok](https://en.wikipedia.org/wiki/Dethklok) was touring, and then suddenly there was an impasse that couldn’t be breached.
+I got involved with the [School of Rock&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/School_of_Rock) in 2007 and that was my attempt for a year at doing precisely that, holding down a day job.
+And it just became un-unworkable because by the end of that year, [Dethklok&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Dethklok) was touring, and then suddenly there was an impasse that couldn’t be breached.
 {: .interviewee }

 AW: Right.